 When successful professional development is effective it is highly likely that educational pedagogy will improve across schools.
 A range of research evidence is now available to support this view.

 As a result the process of improving pedagogy through effective professional development will undoubtedly lead to improved pupil learning, achievement and well-being.
-Although the local authority continues to provide a high quality professional development programme a growing number of schools are joining together to engage in joint professional development opportunities.
-This joint approach is something that the LA continues to promote and support in strengthening all schools across the county.
+Although we continue to provide a high quality professional development programme a growing number of schools are joining together to engage in joint professional development opportunities.
+This joint approach is something that we continue to promote and support in strengthening all schools across the county.

 Effective professional development